 The startup boom in the Czech Republic began after 2010, when new projects supporting startups, e.g. StartupYard, Impact HUB, JIC StartCube or Czech Accelerator appeared.
 Czech ecosystem is strong in information and communication technologies; therefore, it is not surprising that Czech startups offer more often software products then key technology solutions such as nanotechnologies, advanced materials or manufacturing technologies.
 The most common type of products of Czech startups is SaaS, followed by web technologies and mobile software.
 Czech Republic is also famous for its innovative companies in the field of cyber security, for example antivirus companies AVAST, AVG or Cognitive Security, ThreatMark.
 Among other internationally known Czech unicorns belongs Kiwi.com.

 Concerning maturity of innovative companies, majority of Czech startups is in the seed phase and financing of their projects is limited to their own resources.

-Innovation is not linked only to the capital city of the Czech Republic, even though the majority of startups is based in Prague.
-Brno, the second largest city, is becoming known as Svratka Valley as it is built on the river Svratka and boasts a significant concentration of startups and big corporations like IBM and Red Hat.
-Here, the spirit of entrepreneurship became a distinctive feature of the city, thus transforming Brno into a perfect environment for the development of innovative mind-sets.
+Innovation is not linked only to the capital city of Czech Republic, even though majority of startups is based there.
+Brno, the second largest city, is becoming known as Svratka Valley as it is built on the river Svratka and the concentration of startups and big corporations like IBM or Red Hat makes it perfect environment for innovative mind-set and spirit of entrepreneurship.

 Czech Invest is open for collaboration with investors, accelerators, public and private organisations that can strengthen the competitiveness of the Czech ecosystem and improve the position of the startups in Europe.